Martti Mansikka

-Martti "Masa" Mansikka (born 25 October 1933) is a retired Finnish gymnast.
+Martti Mansikka (25 October 1933 – 24 February 2024) was a Finnish gymnast.
 He competed at the 1956 Summer Olympics in all artistic gymnastics events and won a team bronze medal.
 His best individual result was tenth place on floor.
 His team placed fourth at the 1958 World Championships.
 Domestically Mansikka won the Finnish titles on floor, pommel horse and vault in 1957.

+Mansikka died in Tampere on 24 February 2024, at the age of 90.